Birdsong & Bluegrass

-Good food, good music, and birdsong: a great way to enjoy spring!
-Bring a lawn chair or picnic blanket to enjoy the outdoor music.
+Good food, good music, and birdsong: what a great way to enjoy spring!

-Food will be available for purchase from Pig-n-Pint, CrunchTime Concessions, and Deep South Pops.
+Food will be available for purchase from the Pig-n-Pint, CrunchTime Concessions, and Deep South Pops.

 This event is also scout-friendly.
 Girl Scouts of Greater Mississippi who attend will meet requirements toward their IMBD patch and Cub Scouts will meet requirements for the Naturalist Badge.